alexmojaki/friendly_states/README.md

 3) Add the line `from __future__ import annotations` at the top of the file where you define your state machine.

-4) Declare the root of your state machine like so:
+4) Declare the root of your state machine by inheriting from the appropriate class (usually `AttributeState`, see the [BaseState](#basestate---configuring-state-storage-and-changes) section) and setting `is_machine = True` in the body, like so:

 ```python